Examples

 import pyvista as pv

-from uvisbox.Modules.ProbabilisticMarchingCubes.probabilistic_marching_cubes import probabilistic_marching_cubes as pmc
+from uvisbox.Modules.ProbabilisticMarchingCubes import probabilistic_marching_cubes

 Generate a regular grid over a 3D domain [-1, 1] and use the tear drop function to create an ensemble of scalar fields with some noise